 we developed along with the NC Press Association.
 Call or email

-the Attorney General’s Victim & Citizen Services section at (919) 716-6780 to get help on open government issues.
+the Attorney General’s Public Protection Section at (919) 716-6780 to get help on open government issues.